AlgoPeersKHub/SteaminaBootcamp-Foundational-Track-2022/README.md

 #  Content Outline

 ### Introduction
 - Quick overview of the micro:bit project.

-###Key Micro:bit Parts Used in the Project
+### Key Micro:bit Parts Used in the Project
 - Understanding the key parts of the micro:bit.

 ### Programming Basics
 - Understanding the essential programming concepts for micro:bit projects.

 ### Programming Language
 - Identifying the programming language employed in the project.

-### Coding environment and text editor.
+### Coding Environment and Text Editor
 - Understanding the tools and environment used for writing code.

 ### Project Code / Program
+- Actual code that powers the micro:bit project.